Modularity of generating series of divisors on unitary Shimura varieties: Unitary Borcherds products

 Fix $\tau \in \mathfrak{H}$, set $E_\tau =\C/ (\Z \tau +\Z)$, and restrict both $\mathcal{J}^{an}_{0,1}$ and $J_{0,1}$ to line bundles on $E_\tau\subset \mathcal{E}(\C)$.
 The imaginary part of the hermitian form

 on $\C$ restricts to a Riemann form on $\Z\tau+\Z $.
-By classical formulas for the Poincar\'e bundle on complex abelian varieties, the restriction of $\mathcal{J}_{0,1}^{an}$ to the fiber $E_\tau$ is isomorphic to the holomorphic line bundle determined by the Appell-Humbert data $2H_\tau$ and the trivial character $\Z\tau+\Z\to \C^\times$.
+Using classical formulas for the Poincar\'e bundle on complex abelian varieties, as found in the proof of \cite[Theorem 2.5.1]{BL}, the restriction of $\mathcal{J}_{0,1}^{an}$ to the fiber $E_\tau$ is isomorphic to the holomorphic line bundle determined by the Appell-Humbert data $2H_\tau$ and the trivial character $\Z\tau+\Z\to \C^\times$.
 The sections of this holomorphic line bundle are, by definition, holomorphic functions $g_\tau$ on $\C$ satisfying the transformation law

 for all $\ell \in \Z\tau+\Z$.
 If we set

 this transformation law becomes (\ref{JF second law}).

 The above shows that $\mathcal{J}_{0,1}^{an}$ and $J_{0,1}$ are isomorphic when restricted to the fiber over any point of $\mathcal{Y}(\C)$, but such an isomorphism is only determined up to scaling by $\C^\times$.
 To pin down the scalars, and to get an isomorphism over the total space, use the fact that both $\mathcal{J}^{an}_{0,1}$ and $J_{0,1}$ come (by construction) with canonical trivializations along the zero section.
 By the Seesaw Theorem \cite[Appendix A]{BL}, there is a unique isomorphism $\mathcal{J}^{an}_{0,1}\iso J_{0,1}$ compatible with these trivializations. \end{proof}